Why switch from a basic hider

 Can Tuck show hidden icons on a notched MacBook?

 Yes.
-Tuck Pro includes Shelf Mode, which displays hidden icons in a panel below the menu bar so they do not get lost behind the notch.
+Tuck Free includes Shelf Mode, which displays hidden icons in a panel below the menu bar so they do not get lost behind the notch.

 How do I migrate from Hidden Bar?

-Install Tuck, place the icons you want to hide to the left of Tuck, use the free Push Mode first, and upgrade only if you need Shelf Mode or app-specific Rules Mode.
+Install Tuck, place the icons you want to hide to the left of Tuck, use the free Push Mode first, and use Shelf Mode and per-icon show/hide in Free, and upgrade only for automation or app-specific Rules Mode.